Skip to main content

 On-Campus Address

-If you are living on-campus, yor on-campus address will be automatically added to Workday but you should rview the in formation in your Workday record to verify that it is correct and update your address if you move off-campus.
+If you are living on-campus, your on-campus address will be automatically added to Workday but you should rwview the in formation in your Workday record to verify that it is correct and update your address if you move off-campus.

 Leaves of Absence or withdrawals from Bentley may have implications for your visa status.
 Your F-1 status is tied to your studies in the U.S. When you take a Leave of Absence (LOA), in most cases, you will not be permitted to remain in the U.S. Once the Office of Student Affairs approves your LOA, the Center for International Students and Scholars (CISS) will terminate your SEVIS immigration record.
-Please see here for further information about taking a Leave of Absence.
+International students taking a leave of absence from the University must follow the policies and procedures outlined in the Changes in Enrollment Status page of the Bentley website.

 Work Authorization

 Any Bentley-authorized work (CPT/OPT/on campus) will end when your SEVIS record is terminated or released.
 A LOA restarts the clock for your one-year in-status requirement for CPT and OPT employment authorization.
-If you will not be returning for a full academic year after your LOA, you will likely be ineligible for Optional Practical Training (OPT).
+If you do not return for a full academic year after your LOA, you will likely be ineligible for Optional Practical Training (OPT).

 Returning from a Leave of Absence